recommend-games/blog/content/posts/gini/index.md

 ### Outline

+- What % of share do the top 1% of games have?
+- How many games are released each year?
+Does the increase correlate to the increase in the Gini coefficient?
+- Do we see the same phenomenon if we look at different slices of data?
+E.g., by year.
 - Conclusion:
     - Where could this increased inequality come from?
     - What does this mean for the board game industry?
     - What does this mean for the board game community?
     - PS: mention inspiration for this article
     - Note about the overall number of ratings, which – as you recall – is pegged to the number of dummy ratings for the geek score

+[^dummy-votes]: Remember that the number dummy ratings added to [calculate the geek score]({{<ref "posts/reverse_engineer_bgg/index.md">}}), which is used for the BGG rankings, is pegged to the total number of ratings.
+Since there's one dummy rating for every 10,000 ratings, the current number of dummy ratings is somewhere around 2435.
+When we [last checked in]({{<ref "posts/reverse_engineer_bgg_2/index.md">}}) around three years ago, that number was around 1729 dummies.
+Quite the growth indeed.